-In 2003, we entered into a \$20.0 million credit facility with Brown Brothers Harriman & Co.
 On August 7, 2009, we entered into an amended and restated \$20.0 million revolving credit loan agreement with Bank of America, as agent, and Bank of America and Brown Brothers Harriman & Co as lenders.
-The amended and restated revolving credit facility will mature on August 7, 2012.
-Borrowings under the credit facility bear interest at LIBOR plus 4.0%.
-The facility includes covenants relating to income, debt coverage and cash flow, as well as minimum working capital requirements.
+On September 30, 2011, we entered into the Amendment with Bank of America as agent, and Bank of America and Brown Brothers Harriman & Co as lenders.
+The Amendment extended the maturity date of our credit facility to August 7, 2013 and reduced our interest rate to the London Interbank Offered Rate plus 3.0%.
+At December 31, 2011, the interest rate for the facility was 3.29%.
+The amended and restated facility includes covenants relating to income, debt coverage and cash flow, as well as minimum working capital requirements.
 The credit facility also contains limitations on our ability to incur additional indebtedness and requires lender approval for acquisitions funded with cash, promissory notes and/or other consideration in excess of \$6.0 million and for acquisitions funded solely with equity in excess of \$10.0 million.
+As of December 31, 2011, we were in compliance with all financial covenants contained in the credit facility; we were not subject to any borrowing restrictions under the financial covenants and had available borrowing capacity under our revolving credit facility of \$3.7 million.

 Our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement that involves risks and uncertainties, and actual results could vary as a result of a number of factors.
 Based on our current operations and current operating plans, we expect that our available cash, cash generated from current operations and debt capacity will be sufficient to finance current operations and capital expenditures for 12 months and beyond.
-However, we may use substantial amounts of capital to accelerate product development or expand our sales and marketing activities.
-We may need to raise additional capital in order to make significant acquisitions.
+We are also currently exploring strategic alternatives to fund our RMD business going forward.
+This may involve incurring additional debt or raising equity capital for this business.
 Additional capital raising activities will dilute the ownership interests of existing stockholders to the extent we raise capital by issuing equity securities and we cannot assure you that we will be successful in raising additional capital on favorable terms or at all.